Antidepressants

 Tapering Guidance

 Abrupt stopping of antidepressants carries a higher risk of discontinuation symptoms.
 Patients who have experienced previous withdrawal symptoms when they have missed a dose are at increased risk of withdrawal symptoms while tapering.
 Therefore, ensure an inquiry about past experience, and providing appropriate education, can be helpful.
-Tapering rate should be guided by the patient’s symptoms.
+Tapering rate should be guided by the patient’s symptoms and what is tolerable for them.

 Withdrawal Symptoms and monitoring guidance